idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 When complete an output file will be produced with the name "2d_main_out.e", this file can be viewed using [Paraview](https://www.paraview.org/) or [application_usage/peacock.md].
 [tutorial03-snow-results] show the change in temperature across the domain with time.
-A key feature is that the surface cools rapidly as the heat source begins to wane, creating large temperature gradient at the surface.
+A key feature is that the surface remains cool as the heat source warms the snow internally, creating large temperature gradient at the surface.

 !media tutorial03_verification/2d_main.mp4 id=tutorial03-snow-results